runxel/GDL-sublime/README.md

 ## Getting Started With Sublime Text
 New to Sublime?
 Then I can recommend the excellent and free video tutorial by nettuts: [Perfect Workflow in Sublime Text](http://net.tutsplus.com/articles/news/perfect-workflow-in-sublime-text-free-course/).
-Also a [nice overview](https://scotch.io/bar-talk/best-of-sublime-text-3-features-plugins-and-settings) (for ST 3).

 ## TO DO LIST
-+ Tag completion

-Goodies:
-+ Snippets